The 1959 Roosevelt dimes have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Total Weight: 2.5 grams

 The US minted the 1959 dime with no mint mark and also the 1959 D dime.
-You can find the mint mark on the front side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 Both the 1959 dimes with no mint mark and the 1959 D dimes have similar values.
-In fine to extremely fine condition these coins sell for a slight premium above their scrap silver value.
-In uncirculated condition the price is around $3.00-3.50 per coin.
+In extremely fine condition these coins sell for around $3.25.
+In uncirculated condition the price is around $4 for coins with an MS 63 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $7.